israa-alghanmi/Combine_BERT_with_GloVe/README.md

 ``` python
 pip install requirements.txt
 ```
-The are a number of arguments available for training and testing the model:
+Arguments available for providing paths to the dataset, Glove and the finetuned BERT( NOTE:  fine-tuning BERT separately and saving checkpoint is needed before running this code):
 ``` python

 ```